 - Maintain a regular sleeping pattern, with the aim of keeping a routine at bedtime, ideally notching up 8 hours sleep each night

 - Limit weekly alcohol intake

-- Avoid excessive caffeine intake – particularly around mealtimes, as this can eliminate certain nutrients in your food
+- Avoid excessive caffeine intake – particularly around mealtimes, as this can reduce the absorption of certain nutrients from your food

 - Take a supplement of friendly bacteria with strains such as Lactobacillus acidophilus daily

-- When looking to support your immune system, take a multivitamin or supplement that includes the above immune support nutrients daily
+- Take a multivitamin or supplement that includes the above immune-supporting nutrients daily